tarantool/doc/doc/1.7/book/box/authentication.rst

 .. code-block:: lua

-   -- This example will work for a user with many privileges, such as 'admin' -- Create space T with a primary index box.schema.space.create('T') box.space.T:create_index('primary', {})
+   -- This example will work for a user with many privileges, such as 'admin' -- or a user with the pre-defined 'super' role
+   -- Create space T with a primary index box.schema.space.create('T') box.space.T:create_index('primary', {})